 Mantras and Meanings

 “The most important mantra of all, Om, is completely non-denominational and non-religious in the sense that its basic symbolism is creation itself.”
-If you are searching for a meaningful mantra to use in your practice, here we are sharing some basic mantra for you to get started.
+If you are searching for a meaningful mantra to use in your practice, here we are sharing some basic mantras for you to get started.

 “Mantra reminds us that we are always repeating something, so we might as well be aware of what we repeat and create some intentional patterns.”

 Aham Brahma Asmi: This is considered an “abstract” mantra (meaning it is not associated with a particular deity) whose words evoke a feeling of “oneness” with all of the creation denying confinement to the body and mind.

 Aham Prema: I am Love of the highest order – Divine Love.